-Bridging North America is WDBA’s private-sector partner and is responsible to design, build, finance, operate and maintain the Canadian and US Ports of Entry and the bridge and to design, build and finance the Michigan Interchange under a public-private partnership agreement (P3).
-Michigan will be responsible for the operations and maintenance of the Michigan Interchange.
+Bridging North America is WDBA’s private-sector partner and is responsible to design, build, finance, operate and maintain the Canadian and US Ports of Entry and the bridge, and to design, build and finance the Michigan Interchange under a public-private partnership agreement (P3).
+The state of Michigan will be responsible for the operations and maintenance of the Michigan Interchange.

-Bridging North America is comprised of a team of Canadian, American and international firms with local experience and knowledge, world-class transportation expertise and a proven ability to deliver bridge, facility and highway infrastructure projects.
+Bridging North America is comprised of ACS Infrastructure, Fluor and Aecon, which are firms with local experience and knowledge, world-class transportation expertise and a proven ability to deliver bridge, facility and highway infrastructure projects.

-Construction of all of the four components of the Gordie Howe International Bridge project is being led by
+Construction of all four components of the Gordie Howe International Bridge is being led by:

 Operations and Maintenance Team

-Operations and maintenance of the bridge and the two Ports of Entry are being led by:
+Operations and maintenance of the bridge and two Ports of Entry are being led by: